LorbusChris/coreos-assembler/gangplank/README.md

 1. do something else while 20G image is slurped up at 250Kbs...
 1. repeats steps 2-5

-By having COSA as a `buildConfig`, we can now have a `cosa remote` command that:
+By having COSA as a `BuildConfig`, we can now have a `cosa remote` command that:
 - creates a `devel.tar` of `src`, `overrides`, and local COSA hacks with a JobSpec and `build.steps`
 - call `oc start-build bc/cosa-priv --from-archive=devel.tar --env=DEVELOPER_MODE=1 --follow=true`

-When the buildConfig starts, it would upack `devel.tar` and then exec into the developer's local COSA environment running remotely.
+When the BuildConfig starts, it would upack `devel.tar` and then exec into the developer's local COSA environment running remotely.
 This would save the developer from:
 1. having to get their own credentials
 1. the build happens close to the source
 1. when pushing the build, the developer's in-house broadband is not used